EndPointCorp/end-point-blog/2013/08/05/little-spree-big-performance-problems.html.md

   end
 ```

 Now imagine the order from the second screenshot with a lot of line items.
-During the checkout "update_totals" will be called each time the line item is saved.
-Typically, this line would produce a timeout, because the  "line_items" association was, of course, not preloaded:
+During the checkout “update_totals” will be called each time the line item is saved.
+Typically, this line would produce a timeout, because the  “line_items” association was, of course, not preloaded:

 ```ruby
 line_items.map(&:amount).sum
 ```

-I couldn't list every circumstance like that, because it would require a lot of context to explain the catch, but I can still say many times: "No long-running tasks in the web request!".
+I couldn’t list every circumstance like that, because it would require a lot of context to explain the catch, but I can still say many times: “No long-running tasks in the web request!”.

-## No long-running tasks in the web request!
+### No long-running tasks in the web request!

 Be it Spree, Heroku or any other context, environment or platform, please, never do the following in the web process: